Measuring poverty: High-frequency poverty measures

-Real-time information on poverty and people’s well-being has not been yet well developed.
-There has already been and incentive to conduct a few pilot projects with the help of mobile phones by the World Bank in South Soudan, Peru or Tanzania.
+Real-time information on poverty and people’s well-being has yet to be developed.
+There is already incentive to conduct a few pilot projects with the help of mobile phones by the World Bank in South Sudan, Peru, and Tanzania.

 Supplemental and Official Measures in the USA

 The Official Poverty Measure takes into account the individual’s of family’s pretax cash income and a size and age varied set of thresholds but is not effected by in-kind programs (e.g. housing and energy programs, nutrition assistance), tax credits or the regional differences in living costs.

 In order of better understanding of the economic well-being of American families and easier interpretation of effectiveness of federal policies, the Supplemental Poverty Measure (SPM) was developed by the Census Bureau and the U.S. Bureau of Labor Statistics in 2010.
 In the next few years several new methodological improvements were made to SPM.
 The SPM does take into consideration family resources and expenses not included in the OPM and the geographical conditions.

 The demographic profile of the poverty population differs under the SPM and OPM measures.
 Comparatively, the poverty rate of children is lower in terms of SPM and a higher poverty rate is conducted among the elderly (older than 65).
 The poverty rate of the working-age population fluctuates from year to year between the two poverty measures.
 The Supplemental Poverty Measure highlights medical and work-related expenses compared to the Official Poverty Measure and gives policymakers clearer picture of the outcome of government programs.

+For 2025, the Census Bureau reported an official poverty rate of 10.2 percent and a Supplemental Poverty Measure rate of 13.1 percent.
+The official rate fell by 0.5 percentage points from 2024, while the change in the supplemental rate was not statistically significant.
+The Census Bureau describes the supplemental measure as a post-tax and transfer measure that includes taxes, tax credits, certain government benefits, work expenses, medical expenses, and geographic differences in housing costs.